camya/filament-title-with-slug/README.md

 ),
 ```

-Hint: You can customize the validation error, see "Custom error messages".
+Note: You can customize the validation error, see "Custom error messages".

 ### Example: Add additional validation rules

-By default, this package applies the rules `['required','string']` for both, title and slug.
+By default, this package applies the `['required','string']` validation rules to both title and slug.

-Additionally a unique validation rule is applied to the slug field.
-(See hint below)
+In addition, a unique validation rule is applied to the slug field automatically.
+(See note below)

 ```php
 TitleWithSlugInput::make(